Egypt coach Queiroz slams Eto'o 'war' comments

 "I am making an appeal to Mr Eto'o, that played professional football, to correct his words because this cannot be a war," he continued.

-"Football game is a celebration, it's happiness and we have the honour to put the hands together with Cameroon and produce a fantastic football show - that's our job."
+"Football is a celebration, it's happiness and we have the honour to put the hands together with Cameroon and produce a fantastic football show - that's our job."

-In the same interview Queiroz criticised some section of the Egyptian media for trying to undermine the squad and insisted that his team are united despite what he called "too many rumours and lies."
+In the same interview Queiroz criticised some section of the Egyptian media for trying to undermine the squad and insisted that his team are united despite what he called "too many rumours and lies".

-He went onto say his team are playing for the Egyptian fans and they should "not be used by the media."
+He went on to say his team were playing for the Egyptian fans and they should "not be used by the media".

 A fine and a rejection